RuneStone0/BitcoinTipping/README.md

    ```

 ### Database Initialization
-Before using the database features, initialize the database:
+The database is automatically initialized when using Docker.
+For local development, initialize the database:
 ```bash
 curl http://localhost:5000/init-db
 ```